 1) They did not pay Social Security taxes

-2) Qualified for a pension from that job.
+2) Qualified for a pension from that job

 Teachers are one of the most common groups to be impacted by this rule but it often includes other public sector workers like firefighters, police officers and numerous other state, county and local employees.

 In the beginning, Social Security didn’t cover any public sector employees.
 However, over the years, many states dropped their own pension plans and adopted coverage agreements with the Social Security Administration.
 However, there are still several states who do not participate in Social Security.
-Instead, they have their own state run pension plan.
-For workers in these states, the rules for collecting a non covered government pension and Social Security can be confusing and maddening.
+Instead, they have their own state-run pension plan.
+For workers in these states, the rules for collecting a non-covered government pension and Social Security can be confusing and maddening.

 That’s especially true if you’ve paid into the Social Security system for enough quarters to qualify for a benefit.
-It’s quiet common too.
+It’s quite common too.
 Many individuals find themself in this situation for a variety of reasons.
 For example, Firefighters often work second jobs where they pay social security tax.
 Police Officers will often retire at an early age and move on to another “covered” job.
-Many teachers came to education as a second career, after they’ve spent years working in a job where Social Security taxes were withheld.
+Many teachers came to education as a second career, after they’d spent years working in a job where Social Security taxes were withheld.

 Windfall Elimination Provision Mechanics